AAP govt committed to make Punjab drug-free state: Kang | Law-Order

 Directions were also issued to seize the property of proclaimed offenders involved in the drug trade, he said.

-Kang said after the Punjab Police tipped off, 75 kg of heroin was recovered from a container at Mundra Port in Gujarat.
+Kang said that at Punjab Police’s tip-off 75 kg of heroin was recovered from a container at Mundra Port in Gujarat.

-The Mann-led government will not allow any nexus related to the drug racket, he said promising tough action against those found involved in drug smuggling.
+The Mann-led government will not allow any drug trafficking nexus, he said.

+“We will fulfil the promise of making Punjab a drug-free state,” he said.

+Kang also warned of action by the state government against several station house officers against whom complaints of malpractice have been filed by the party MLAs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)